 The real question is, “How long will the COVID-19 crisis last?”

-All things considered, a healthy real estate market would normally rebound right after a pandemic like this.
+A healthy real estate market would normally rebound right after a pandemic like this, and we’ve seen signs of improvement in recent weeks.
 But the economic shutdown has left hundreds of thousands of people unemployed suddenly.
 And with 2/3 of Americans living paycheck-to-paycheck, a high percentage of this population will struggle to pay the rent or mortgage.

 Depending on how long the shutdown lasts, prolonged unemployment leads to property foreclosures.
 But governments are announcing a moratorium on evictions and foreclosures, to keep the bottom from falling out of the housing market.
-This should provide some temporary relief, but it won’t protect against a prolonged shutdown that lasts for months on end.
-Of course, we hope that the market will bounce back in 90 days or so.
+This should provide some temporary relief, but it won’t protect against additional shutdown or prolonged re-opening of businesses.
+Of course, we hope that the market will continue to bounce back quickly.

 The housing market is incredibly durable.